TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

         Task WriteAsync();

         /// <summary>
-        /// This method returns the set of active work-flow IDs for a fault-tolerant Total Index
+        /// This method returns the set of active workflow IDs for a fault-tolerant Total Index
         /// </summary>
         Task<Immutable<HashSet<Guid>>> GetActiveWorkflowIdsSet();

         /// <summary>
-        /// This method removes a work-flow ID from the list of active work-flow IDs for a fault-tolerant Total Index
+        /// This method removes a workflow ID from the list of active workflow IDs for a fault-tolerant Total Index
         /// </summary>
         Task RemoveFromActiveWorkflowIds(HashSet<Guid> removedWorkflowId);
     }